ecolojab/ecolojab.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Josh Bruce - About me"
-excerpt: "About me"
+excerpt: "I am an applied ecologist pursuing a PhD in Biology from Temple University."
-author_profile: true
+author_profile: false
 redirect_from:
   - /about/
   - /about.html